Comparison

 Best for: Mid-market companies prioritizing user experience

 Stampli earned a 4.6 G2 rating through relentless focus on usability.
-The interface is clean, approvals are fast, and the AI assistant (Billy the Bot) learns your coding patterns over time.
+The interface is clean, approvals are fast, and the AI assistant learns your GL coding over time.

 Key Features:

-Why teams choose Stampli: When your finance team actually enjoys using the software, adoption isn't a battle.
-Stampli gets this right.
+Why teams choose Stampli: When the finance team actually likes the software, adoption stops being a fight.
+Stampli gets this right better than most.

-Best fit: Companies where previous AP tools failed due to poor user experience.
-See our detailed Stampli vs Vic.ai comparison for a head-to-head breakdown of AI capabilities, pricing, and implementation.
+Best fit: Companies where a previous AP tool failed on user experience.
+See our Stampli vs Vic.ai comparison for a head-to-head on AI capabilities and implementation.

 5. Airbase